-In January, I stood alone on the Atlantic in Portugal.
-No programme, no agenda, no team.
-And at some point - I can't remember exactly when - a song by AnnenMayKantereit came to mind: „Three days by the sea and I know who I am again.“ I knew at that moment: that's exactly it.
+In January, I was alone on the Atlantic coast in Portugal.
+No programme and no agenda.
+And at some point, a song by AnnenMayKantereit came to mind: „Three days by the sea and I know who I am again."
+I knew at that moment: that's exactly it.
 The sea brings me back to myself.
 And somehow also back to trust.

 Worst-case study

-Every law, every contract, every agreement is intended as a hedge against the worst-case scenario.
-You train your brain for risk, for loopholes, for failure.
-That's not meant in a bad way - it even makes sense for many situations.
-But it wasn't good training for my trust in people, in institutions, in myself.
-The worst-case mindset can turn scepticism into mistrust - and caution into paralysis.
+Every law and every contract, every administrative regulation and every statute is intended as a hedge against the worst-case scenario.
+We train our brains for risk, loopholes and failure.
+That's not meant in a bad way, it even makes sense for many situations.
+But it wasn't good training for my trust in people and institutions, or in myself.
+The worst-case mindset can turn scepticism into mistrust, and caution into paralysis.

-Aladin El-Mafaalani describes in „Communities of mistrust“ very precisely what happens when mistrust is no longer functional, but becomes a basic attitude: People no longer unite through shared values or goals, but through shared mistrust.
-They find support not in expertise or experience - but in doubting everything together.
+Aladin El-Mafaalani describes in "Communities of mistrust" very precisely what happens when mistrust is no longer functional, but becomes a basic attitude: People no longer unite through shared values or goals, but through shared mistrust.
+They find support not in expertise or experience, but in doubting everything together.
 That is a threat to democracy.
-But I would add that it starts much earlier.
-In training programmes.
-In organisational structures.
-In us.
+But it starts, I would add, much earlier: at school, college and university (not just at law school), it becomes ingrained in us and therefore, of course, in our organisations.

 The triangle of trust